 – Assistance with three or more activities of daily living (ADLs) including bathing, dressing, eating and grooming

-Further, memory care or special care units cannot be provided by an assisted living residence without providing a written disclosure to residents, or potential residents, that includes the following:
+Further, memory care or special care units cannot be provided by an assisted living residence unless it offers a written document to residents, or potential residents, that lists the following:

 – A statement of overall philosophy specifically addressing the needs of residents with dementia